McHogardty/bank/account/rules.md

 ## Account transfers
  * Money may be transferred between accounts.
  * An account may not have money transferred to itself (as this ends up being a null operation).
+ * Card accounts may only be credited during an account transfer.
+A card account may never be debited for the purposes of crediting another account.